MicrosoftDocs/fabric-docs/docs/governance/tags-define.md

     * Spaces (not at the beginning of the tag)
     * Special characters (the name can't consist solely of special characters; it must also contain letters and/or numbers)

 1. When done, select **Create**.
-The new tags will be added to the set of tags.
+The new tags are added to the set of tags.

 ## Rename a tag